jrnn/wackpackr/docs/weeklies.md

     classes, and I don't think testing them in isolation adds much value.
 - P.S.
 Got rid of `Arrays.copy(...)` by using `System.arraycopy(...)` instead
   :-D that's one import down

+## Week #5

+#### Main activities

+- Improving LZW speed with a custom binary trie and "prefix indexing" trick
+- Improving LZW compression rate with variable bit size encoding
+- *Trying* to improve overall performance by being smarter about how the I/O class writes offset bytes, but disappointingly no improvement was observed

+#### Next in line

+- I'd like to think that core functionality and DYI data structures are done now?
+So, just wrapping up loose ends
+- In particular, performance testing and analysis of the results

+#### Issues and questions

+- None at this time...
+I'd appreciate suggestions on what to focus on foremost with the remaining time?
+(Is something important missing or lacking?)